 Trump has dictatorial tendencies, and has overlooked constitutional law in the past.

 Rejecting the premises

-Trump is basing his assertions of data and fraud -- this isn't dictatorial, but factual.
+Trump is basing his assertions of data and fraud in concrete evidence-- this isn't dictatorial, but factual.